vcaravani/infovis-final-project/README.md

 ## Spotigraph

-Spotigraph is a web application that allows the interactive visualization of the correlates of an artist currently listening on Spotify.
+Spotigraph is a web application that allows an interactive visualization of the correlates of an artist currently listening on Spotify.
 Spotigraph allows you to better understand the galaxy of artists related to the current listening artist, in the visualization it is possible to browse the artists by genre and select artists to queue in the listening.
 For full funcionality it requires a Spotify Premium Account.
 Spotigraph is my final project for the Information Visualization class by Prof. Maurizio Patrignani and my last exam at Roma Tre University :)